Octonionic Calabi-Yau theorem: Second order estimates.

 Hence it remains to obtain an upper bound on $\Delta \phi$.

 Let us consider the function

-This function is globally defined (this can be proven in the same way as in paragraph \ref{item:DEF-Delta} of this section for $\Delta$.
-In order to prove the theorem, it suffices to show that it is bounded from above.
+This function is globally defined (this can be proven using a variation argument in the same way as in paragraph \ref{item:DEF-Delta} of this section for $\Delta$).
+In order to prove the theorem, it suffices to show that $T$ is bounded from above (due to the boundedness of $||\phi||_{C^0}$).
 Let $z\in M$ be a point of maximum of the function $T$.
 We clearly have

 Near $z$ let us represent $G_0=Hess_\OO (u_0)$.
 Set $u:=u_0+\phi$ near the point $z$; this function is strictly oPSH.
 Denote $U:=Hess_\OO(u)=G_0+Hess_\OO(\phi)$.